 In addition to the ongoing discussions with Li3 under the LOI, the Company is currently involved in the review and evaluation of a number of mineral projects in South America for possible acquisition, primarily those prospective for lithium.
-The Company, through its Chilean subsidiary, Wealth Minerals Chile SpA ("Wealth Chile") has recently entered into option agreements to acquire interests in exploration concessions covering portions of the Salar de Aguas Calientes Norte and the Salar de Pujsa.
-It has also entered into letters of intent to enter into formal option agreements with respect to the acquisition of interests in exploration concessions covering additional portions of the Salar de Aguas Calientes Norte and Salar de Aguas Calientes Norte and Salar de Quisquiro.
+The Company, through its Chilean subsidiary, Wealth Minerals Chile SpA ("Wealth Chile") has recently entered into formal option agreements to acquire interests in exploration concessions covering the Salar de Aguas Calientes Norte and portions of the Salar de Pujsa and Salar de Quisquiro (such properties collectively making up the Company's "Trinity Lithium Project").
+It has also entered into a letter of intent to enter into a formal option agreement with respect to the acquisition of an interest in 144 exploration concessions covering the northern portion of the Salar de Atacama.